IT dept raids Taapsee Pannu, Anurag Kashyap, others in tax evasion probe | Entertainment

 ''This is too much,'' he said to the question. ''Probe agencies undertake investigations based on credible information and the matter later goes to courts as well,'' he added.

-In Maharashtra, the debate intensified with state minister and NCP leader Nawab Malik describing the searches as an attempt to suppress the voices of those who speak against the Narendra Modi-led government.
+In Maharashtra, the debate intensified with ruling allies Congress and NCP criticising the raids and terming them an attempt to suppress the voices of those who speak against the Narendra Modi-led government.

-''Central agencies like ED, CBI, and Income Tax are being used to target those who take an anti-government stand and speak against the policies of the regime,'' the minister told reporters in Mumbai.
+''Central agencies like ED, CBI, and Income Tax are being used to target those who take an anti-government stand and speak against the policies of the regime,'' state minister and NCP chief spokesperson Nawab Malik told reporters in Mumbai.

 ''The premises of Anurag Kashyap and Pannu have been raided.
 Both were raising their voices against the Modi government,'' he said.

+His cabinet colleague Ashok Chavan of the Congress said the raids are the Centre's way to put pressure on people who put forth ''facts'' so they do not speak up.

+While the raids attracted a lot of attention on social media platforms, most of Bollywood was quiet.

 Pannu's last tweet was on March 1, when she spoke on the Supreme Court asking a man accused of repeated rape whether he was willing to marry the woman.
 When the court was told he is already married, he was asked to seek regular bail from the concerned court.
-The 33-year-old actor, known for her films "Pink", "Thappad" and "Badla", put out a strong worded post on the matter.
+The 33-year-old actor, who has made a name for herself in films such as ''Pink'', ''Thappad'' and ''Badla'', put out a strong worded post on the matter.
 Kashyap, who had visited JNU and Shaheen Bagh during the anti-CAA protests last year and is known to be equally outspoken on a range of issues, has been quiet on Twitter in recent times except for occasionally retweeting others.

 The 48-year-old, one of the most prominent new directors in Hindi cinema, is the man behind ''Black Friday'', ''Dev D'' and the two-part crime saga ''Gangs of Wasseypur''.